 Smokey chimneys may also be caused by burning firewood that has not adequately dried.
 Wood should be split, stacked and loosely covered to dry at least 9-12 months.

 Manufactured logs and pellets may be burned in your wood burning device.
 Burning anything other than natural firewood or manufactured logs/pellets is prohibited under state law.

 Any woodburning device offered for sale, sold, given away, or installed in Washington must meet the state’s emissions standards of 4.5 grams/hour for non-catalytic and 2.5 grams/hour for catalytic devices.
-Before selling, purchasing or installing a wood burning device, check with Spokane Clean Air.
-A permit and inspection is required for installation.
-Call your city or county building department for details.
+Before selling, purchasing or installing a wood burning device, check with us.
+A permit and inspection is required for installation so contact your city or county building department for details.

 Type of Device

 |4.5 grams per hour|

 See the list below of approved wood burning devices:

 A Quick Guide on How to Select a New Stove for Home Heat (5 mins) - Different fuel choices come with an array of environmental, economical and health considerations.
 If you are considering a wood stove or fireplace insert for your home, or upgrading your old wood stove to something that heats cleaner and more efficiently, take a few minutes to determine which device and fuel choice best fits your needs.

 We issue temporary burn bans are issued when fine smoke particles become concentrated and are not readily dispersing due to weather conditions.
 The type of ban depends on the level of pollution and weather forecast.
 Burn ban details and exemptions to burn bans.

 Several studies have been conducted over the years linking fine wood smoke particle exposure to adverse health effects.
 A leading researcher on the topic is Dr. C Arden Pope III, of BYU.
 Below are materials from a webinar Dr. Pope presented on July, 28, 2011.